helloideabox/powerpack-lite-elementor/readme.txt

 https://www.youtube.com/watch?v=0vy63aKyH68

 - **[WOOCOMMERCE BUILDER FOR ELEMENTOR](https://powerpackelements.com/woocommerce-builder/?utm_source=repo-readme&utm_medium=powerpack-lite&utm_campaign=repo-demo-link)**
-The most flexible and easiest way to build an online store with WooCommerce and Elementor.
-PowerPack WooCommerce builder includes a wide range of Woo Widgets that lets you design WooCommerce Single Product and Archive Page Templates.
-Easily!
+The most flexible and easiest way to build an online store is with WooCommerce and Elementor.
+The PowerPack WooCommerce builder includes a wide range of widgets that let you design WooCommerce Single Product and Archive Page Templates easily!

 https://www.youtube.com/watch?v=-VPXg2L1sew&feature=youtu.be

 - **[BACKGROUND EFFECTS](https://powerpackelements.com/elementor-widgets/background-effects/?utm_source=repo-readme&utm_medium=powerpack-lite&utm_campaign=repo-demo-link)**
-Add stylish & animated backgrounds on your website.
+Add stylish & animated backgrounds to your website.

 - **[CUSTOM CURSOR](https://powerpackelements.com/elementor-widgets/custom-cursor/?utm_source=repo-readme&utm_medium=powerpack-lite&utm_campaign=repo-demo-link)**
-Change default mouse cursor and display icon, image, or text cursor styles on a section or a page of your website.
+Change the default mouse cursor and display icon, image, or text cursor styles on a section or page of your website.

 ### LEARN FROM EXTENSIVE DOCUMENTATION
-We have [Extensive Documentation](https://powerpackelements.com/docs/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link) which includes all types of docs that support users to understand [PowerPack Addons for Elementor](https://powerpackelements.com/docs/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link) better.
+We have [Extensive Documentation](https://powerpackelements.com/docs/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link), which includes all types of docs that support users to understand [PowerPack Addons for Elementor](https://powerpackelements.com/docs/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link) better.

 ### Follow us on Twitter
 Want to know more about us?
 Follow us on [Twitter](https://twitter.com/ppelementor) for more updates and information.